 - Power/Interest matrix: A tool for prioritising your management and engagement efforts with each of your stakeholders.

-- Stakeholder Engagement Strategy Matrix: A tool for grouping and organising project stakeholders based on their level of involvement and mode/frequency of communications.
+- Stakeholder Strategy Matrix: A tool for grouping and organising project stakeholders based on their level of involvement and mode/frequency of communications.

 Use Powerful Marketing Automation Software For Your Internal Communications